67 (number): Internet culture

-6-7 is a meme, typically popularized by Generation Alpha, originally from a rap song called 'Doot Doot.'
-It is also associated with basketball player; LeMelo Ball, who is 6'7 in height.
-It is cited as the brain rot phenomenon — poor quality digital media.
+6-7 is a meme, popularized by Generation Alpha.
+It was originally from a rap song called "Doot Doot (6 7)".
+It is also associated with basketball player LaMelo Ball, who is in height.
+It is cited as part of the brainrot phenomenon, or poor-quality digital media.
+"6-7" is often accompanied by a hand gesture, and it has no fixed meaning.
+Due to its popularity and widespread use by young people, Dictionary.com named it the word of the year for 2025.